davidasboth/davidasboth.github.io/content/articles/programming for data scientists/sql-for-data-scientists.md

 Slug: sql-for-data-scientists
 Status: published
 Summary: SQL is a useful part of a data scientist's toolkit and it can feel like an intimidatingly big area to try and learn alongside all the other data science concepts.
 I want to present a few key concepts that are enough to get you up and running with SQL!
-Alias: /2016/11/26/sql-for-data-scientists

 From what I can tell, the biggest difference between data science curricula and data science job postings is usually knowledge of SQL.
 I assume most businesses want a data scientist who knows SQL because a lot of corporate data is stored in some sort of relational database.
-For some reason though, data science courses don't tend to teach it explicitly.
+For some reason though, data science courses don't always tend to teach it explicitly.

 I wanted to collect some of the concepts which I think are useful for